solliancenet/dp-203-v2/Instructions/Labs/11/README.md

     ![Customers with most sale transaction items](./media/lab4_data_skew_2.png)

-    Notice the largest number of transaction items is 69 and the smallest is 16.
+    Notice that in our environment, the largest number of transaction items is 3,377 and the smallest is 62.

     Let's find now the distribution of per-customer transaction item counts.
 Run the following query: